danielbergholz/techschool.dev/docs/contributing-guide.md

 - To get the `youtube_course_id`, go to the course's page on YouTube and copy the last part of the URL.
 For example, for a video, if the URL is `https://www.youtube.com/watch?v=kUMe1FH4CHE`, the `youtube_course_id` is `kUMe1FH4CHE`.
 For a playlist, if the URL is `https://www.youtube.com/watch?v=3LPWQtvxHOk&list=PLbV6TI03ZWYWwU5p9ZBH8oJTCjgneX53u`, the `youtube_course_id` is `PLbV6TI03ZWYWwU5p9ZBH8oJTCjgneX53u`.
 - To get the `image_url`, go to the youtube channel that the course belongs to and try to find the course you want to add.
 Then, right-click on the course image and click on "Copy image link".
 Paste it on the `image_url` field
 - The `youtube_channel_id` must be present inside `channels.json`
 - The `published_at` field is the date when the course was published.
 You can find this information on the course's description on YouTube (after you click on it).
-Don't worry about the exact time, you can use just the date, like `2022-06-16` (YYYY-MM-DD).
+Don't worry about the exact time, you can use just the date, like `2022-06-16T00:00:00Z` (YYYY-MM-DD + "T00:00:00Z").

 <p align="center">
   <img src="./assets/copy_published_at.png" width="250" title="Copy channel ID" alt="Copy channel ID">